Palace

 Crazy Eights

 A fast-paced shedding card game where players race to be the first to get rid of all their cards.
+You can play cards that match the suit or rank of the top discard—or play an eight to change the suit.

 The Pack and Card Ranks